Skip to content

 Features: Rev vs Transcribeme vs Ditto Transcripts

-Many transcription companies like Rev and Transcribeme now mainly rely on AI programs to translate audio files.
+Many transcription companies, such as Rev and Transcribeme, now mainly rely on AI programs to translate audio files.
 Sometimes they’re then edited by human editors to clean up the mistakes.
-Many times you must ask for human transcription.
-Speech-to-text is accomplished through automatic speech recognition (ASR), using AI technology that high volume transcription companies use.
+Many times, you must ask for human transcription.
+Speech-to-text is accomplished through automatic speech recognition (ASR), using AI technology that high-volume transcription companies use.
 Human-computer programmers develop the algorithms that the ASRs use.

 Sensitive information gathered by federal, state, and local law enforcement agencies is protected under United States law by the Criminal Justice Information Services (CJIS).
 Documents under their jurisdiction may include fingerprints, criminal background checks, or any other sensitive information like undercover surveillance videos.